uw-echospace/group-website/content/authors/adkris/index.md

 I am a student at the University of Washington majoring in Electrical Engineering with a concentration in Digital Signal Processing.
 I will be graduating around the Spring of 2024 and look forward to pursuing graduate studies after receiving my bachelor's degree.

 I have experience in Java, Python, and Arduino.
 I am interested in using my programming skills to aid wildlife conservation efforts.
-My current project with Echospace involves monitoring and collecting data on the bat population at the Union Bay Natural Area beside the Husky Stadium.
-I hope to learn and build machine learning algorithms to interpret meaningful information from their echolocation call activity.
+My current project with Echospace involves monitoring the bat population at the Union Bay Natural Area, beside the Husky Stadium, using their echolocation call activity.
+I will be doing this by developing machine learning algorithms to generate meaningful information on the overall population and ecosystem.

 Feel free to ask me any questions at my email on pursuing research as an undergraduate!